BigShuff/personalPortfolio/README.md

 8. Make the website responsive.
 9. Use GitHub to host the site i.e enable git pages for the project
 10. Use a readme for the explanation of the project

+Note that the visibility and size of the project photographs is controlled by a media query that has been enabled in JS